Automatically generating Fukaya categories and computing quantum cohomology: Geometric structures

 \section{Geometric structures}

-In this section, we recall formal structures possessed by the Fukaya category and quantum cohomology, primarily concerning {\em open-closed maps} relating the Hochschild homology and cohomology of the Fukaya category with quantum cohomology.
-These structures have been established in a number of settings, and in other technical or geometric setups could be viewed as axiomatic requirements for our result to hold.
+In this section, we recall some formal structures possessed by the Fukaya category and quantum cohomology, primarily concerning {\em open-closed maps} relating the Hochschild homology and cohomology of the Fukaya category with quantum cohomology.
+The relevant structures have been established in a number of settings. and in other technical or geometric setups could be viewed as axiomatic requirements for our result to hold.
+These structures have formal analogues in open-closed topological field theory (in the sense of \cite{Costello:2006vn}), and can be thought of as a partial axiomatization the open-closed theory expected to govern Fukaya categories and quantum cohomology.
 As usual we suppress the summand decompositions that occur in the monotone/non-Calabi-Yau case from the general discussion (except to highlight differences).
 So when $X$ is monotone, all instances of $\r{QH}^*(X)$ should be replaced with $\r{QH}^*(X)_w$, and instances of $\mc{F}(X)$ should be replaced with $\mc{F}_w(X)$.